 Jared joined RCO in 2022 through an internship program at South Puget Sound Community College.
 After obtaining his degree in cybersecurity network and administration, he was hired as an information technology support specialist.
 Jared loves traveling, camping, and trying new independent restaurants.
 He’s a devoted Seattle Mariners fan and travels to Seattle every year to watch them play.
 When not outdoors, Jared enjoys watching movies, especially Star Wars.

-Karl joined RCO in 2009 and is a senior outdoor grants manager for the Recreation and Conservation Grant Section.
-He manages a portfolio of grants and assists with policy and procedure development.
-Before coming to RCO, Karl negotiated commercial real estate leases for the then-Washington State Department of General Administration, and worked on a variety of real estate transactions for the Washington State Parks and Recreation Commission.
-He earned a bachelor of arts degree from Western Washington University and a master degree in public administration from The Evergreen State College in Olympia.
-Karl grew up in western Washington and enjoys music, softball, hiking, and camping with his family.
+Karl joined RCO in 2009 as an outdoor grants manager and is currently an assistant section manager for the parks team in the Recreation and Conservation Grants section.
+He leads a team of grants managers that handle parks and recreation grants and assists with developing policies and procedures.
+Before coming to RCO, Karl negotiated commercial real estate leases for the then-Washington State Department of General Administration and worked on environmental permitting and a variety of real estate transactions for the Washington State Parks and Recreation Commission.
+He earned bachelor of arts degrees in environmental economics and environmental policy and assessment from Western Washington University and a master’s degree in public administration from The Evergreen State College in Olympia.
+Karl grew up in western Washington and enjoys music, playing cards, reading, softball, hiking, and spending time with his family.

 360-764-3072